CottageLabs/localvoices/README.md

     }

 * If the "id" field is provided, this will overwrite an existing record with the same identifier
-* If the "singer" field is provided, then the singer metadata will be set as this metadata
+* If the "singer" field is provided, then the singer metadata will be set as this metadata.
+Note that this must be as per the storage model, NOT as per the index model.
+That is, only post the data about singers.
 * If the "versions" field is provided, then the singer will be related to the provided versions

 Therefore, you may use this API request in the following ways: